kokuwaio/helm-maven-plugin/README.md

 From version **5.0** Helm v3 is required.
 There is no longer support for Helm v2.
-For convenience reasons the stable repo is added by default.

 Helm v2 users can still use plugin version [4.13](https://search.maven.org/artifact/io.kokuwa.maven/helm-maven-plugin/4.13/maven-plugin).